-Southeast Missouri Behavioral Health has agreements with several certified MAT physicians and is recognized as the leader of Medication Assisted Therapies in Missouri.
-Southeast Missouri Behavioral Health connects persons with local physicians where available and for those individuals without a local physician or without transportation we are able to connect them to services through our extensive telehealth services.
-We have the most extensive telehealth MAT system in the Midwest.
-With our telehealth service we are able to connect a person with a MAT medical provider within a few hours, preventing the need for expensive inpatient detoxification.
+Southeast Missouri Behavioral Health has agreements with several certified Medication Assisted Treatment (MAT) physicians and is recognized as the leader of Medication Assisted Therapies in Missouri.
+Southeast Missouri Behavioral Health connects persons with local physicians where available and for those individuals without a local physician or without transportation we are able to connect them to services through our telehealth services system which is the most extensive telehealth MAT system in the Midwest.
+Oue telehealth service means that we are able to connect a person with a MAT medical provider within a few hours, preventing the need for expensive inpatient detoxification.

 The Substance Abuse Mental Health Services Administration (SAMHSA) has provided the following information on MAT.
 If you or a loved one are interested in MAT please contact us.